Government House (Saskatchewan): Design and construction

-Use as a functioning government house 1891-1944
+Use as government house (1891-1944)

 From its completion in 1891 until the formation of the provinces of Alberta and Saskatchewan in 1905, Government House was the workplace and residence of Lieutenant-Governors of the North-West Territories, the legislative buildings being east on Dewdney Avenue.
 Lieutenant-Governors Charles Herbert Mackintosh, Malcolm Colin Cameron and Amédée E. Forget lived and worked in it during this time.

 In 1901 the Duke and Duchess of York, later King George V and Queen Mary – visited the North-West Territories and were accommodated at Regina's Government House, where they received and met local citizens.

 Government buildings were not built south of Wascana Lake until after the province was established in 1905.
 The Territory's former government buildings on Dewdney Avenue (but not Government House) then ceased having such use, such reduction in public expenditure being widely deemed to be entirely reasonable during a second World War immediately following the Great Depression, intensified on the then substantially agricultural Canadian Prairies by the Great Drought.

-After 1 September 1905, Government House was the residence and work-place of six Lieutenant-Governors of Saskatchewan.
-In 1944 Premier Tommy Douglas, very soon after his election, followed Ontario in closing the provincial vice-regal palace.
-During that period Government House accommodated several official guests to the province.
+After 1 September 1905, Government House was the residence and work-place of six lieutenant governors of Saskatchewan.
+Between 1905 and 1944, Government House accommodated several official guests to the province.
 These included: April, 1906, when Prince Arthur, the Duke of Connaught, visited Regina; and both October 1912 and July 1916, when the Duke and Duchess of Connaught and Princess Patricia visited while the Duke was Governor General, the first time for the Duke, son of Queen Victoria, to inaugurate the Saskatchewan Legislative Assembly.
 The Prince of Wales, later King Edward VIII, visited Saskatchewan in 1919 and again in 1927, though the Hotel Saskatchewan had opened on Victoria Avenue by the time of his second visit.
+In 1944 Premier Tommy Douglas, very soon after his election, followed Ontario in closing the provincial vice-regal residence.